 — Inventory Management;

 — Workshop Layout; and

 Carefully work through this list to figure out the best tactic to take to optimize your businesses' performance.

 How to Execute Your Production Planning Strategy with a Smart Inventory Software

 Once you have planned your plans and made plans around those plans, you can start your MPS.

 Though, after doing all this research into your business, do you really want to waste more of your valuable time in Excel spreadsheets drafting and editing a schedule?

 You have your road-map, which means you now know how to get from point A to B, but how about upgrading your navigation capabilities with a GPS?

-Katana offers such a GPS in the form of smart workshop software.
+Katana offers such a GPS in the form of Smart Manufacturing Software.

 Get a clear and improved overview of your manufacturing operations with a color-coded visual grid.